retasquid/Darts_Simulator/README.md

 # Darts Game Project

-Our project consists of developing a program capable of simulating dart throws and determining the landing position of darts on a target, based on various conditions such as initial velocity, vertical and horizontal angles, as well as the respective positions of the player and the target.
-The objective is to perform all necessary calculations to simulate the dart's path and, eventually, to use interfaces such as Dart Simulator to visualize the dart trajectories.
+Our project consists of developing a program capable of simulating dart throws and determining the landing positions of darts on a target, based on various conditions such as initial velocity, vertical and horizontal angles, as well as the respective positions of the player and the target.
+The objective is to perform all necessary calculations to simulate the dart's path and eventually use interfaces such as Dart Simulator to visualize the dart trajectories.

 ## Tools

-For this purpose, we have chosen to use the C++ programming language and the SFML 3.0 library.
-Additionally, for collaborative project management, we have used GitHub, which allows multiple developers to work simultaneously on the code, modify it, and share updates with other team members.
+For this purpose, we have chosen to use the C++ programming language along with the SFML 3.0 library.
+Additionally, for collaborative project management, we have used GitHub, which allows multiple developers to work simultaneously on the code, make modifications, and share updates with other team members.

 ## How to Use